This topic describes automatic alerts, which are based on baseline settings.

 Note the following:

-- Once you begin collecting messages from an event source, it takes the system approximately a week to store a baseline value for that event source.
+- After you begin collecting messages from an event source, it takes the system approximately a week to store a baseline value for that event source.
 After this initial period, the system alerts you when the number of messages for a period are above or below the baseline by a set amount.
 By default, this amount is 2 standard deviations above or below the baseline.

 - Base your high and low deviation settings on how "regular" your event sources behave.
 That is, if you expect little or no variance in the number of messages that arrive for a given time (for example, 8 to 9 am on a weekday), then you can set a low value for the Deviation.
 Conversely, if you often see peaks and valleys, set the Deviation value higher.